Bling enables game devs to give players Bitcoin rewards

 The titles are simple games including Sweet Bitcoin, Bitcoin Pop, Bitcoin Blocks, Bitcoin Solitaire, and Bitcoin Food Fight.
 Those games are on Android.
 And Bitcoin Blast is on both iOS and Android.
 I played Bitcoin Blast.
 As I started, it played an ad.
 Then I played a round of the match-3 game, where I had to match rows of Bitcoin coins.
 As I won each match, I sat through video ads.

-At the end of a handful of games, I had 1,5,980 Bling points.
+At the end of a handful of games, I had 15,980 Bling points.
 I was ready to collect my Bitcoin.
 I pressed the “cash out” button, and it told me I had a very small amount.
 It amounted to a few “satoshis.”
-A satoshi is one hundred millionths of a Bitcoin.
+A satoshi is one hundred-millionths of a Bitcoin.
 I cashed out.
 Here, you have the option of sending to a Coinbase account by typing in the email, or creating a brand new Coinbase account.
 It told me I would see the Bitcoin show up in my account within 24 to 48 hours.

-“We have developed a very unique audience of people who have demonstrated that they’re curious [about crypto], but they’re never going to spend 50 hours to really get into and follow the ecosystem,” said Amy Wan, CEO of Bling, in an interview with GamesBeat.
+“We have developed a very unique audience of people who have demonstrated that they’re curious [about crypto], but they’re never going to spend 50 hours to really get into and follow the ecosystem,” said Wan in an interview with GamesBeat.
 “And so I believe we have to build products for them, right.
 Coinbase, for us, is a very good partner because in many ways they have done the same thing, although for people who are much more speculative.
 We have a much more lay audience.
 Maybe they’re not even thinking about this as an investment.”

 The Bling platform has seen tremendous organic growth in less than two years, boasting a million monthly active users.
 The platform allows those new to cryptocurrency to own their first Bitcoin with zero risk, making it attractive to crypto-curious audiences.
 In fact, some 70% of its users report never having previously opened a Coinbase account.